Some links in this post may be affiliate links

 Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can result in reduced growth, yellowing and death of the plant.

-If the air is too dry, it will result in very low humidity will negatively affect the growth of the plant.
-Low humidity will result in stunted growth, leaf drop and eventual death of the plant.
+If the air is too dry, it will result in very low humidity which will cause stunted growth, leaf drop and eventual death of the plant.

 Underwatering implies that there is too little moisture in the soil for the plant to take up to the leaves.
 This causes wilting, yellowing, leaf drop and eventual death of the plant if the situation is not corrected.